willhowes/makers_portfolio_and_notes/week_10.md

 * Can have multiple inputs, e.g.
 - "["Charlie", "Will", "Leo"] (persons to be split into groups and 2 (number of groups)
-- Can have different outputs from this but solve the problem. i.e. Charlie could be put on his own, or Will or Leo.
+- Can have different outputs from this that solve the problem. i.e. Charlie could be put on his own, or Will or Leo.

 * Where there are multiple different outputs, ask the client what you want to happen in that instance